Empowering Children and Women in Bolivia: Marist Commitment to Rights, Dignity and Sustainable Change

 Each activity was designed to promote inclusion, participation and social responsibility.
 The approach combined training, awareness-raising and practical action.
-By the end of the project, the following achievements were recorded:

 - 60 teachers were trained to become facilitators of school mediation, helping students to resolve conflicts peacefully and build more inclusive environments;